david159ryan/david159ryan.github.io/README.md

 # David Ryan Portfolio

 ## Introduction
 I am a Irish Software Engineer who graduated from the Computer Games Development course in University of Limerick in 2019.
-I'm currently working for Ubisoft Düsseldorf as a C++ Backend Developer.
-I have also completed internships at both Google and Demonware in Dublin during the course of my studies.
+I previously worked for Ubisoft Düsseldorf as a C++ Backend Developer and currently work for Demonware Dublin as a Software Engineer.

 The following is a selection of the more interesting projects I have worked on.
 Apart from my Final Year Project, they are all group projects.
 Source code is available on request where not already provided.